Canoers paddle on the Zambezi River in Lower Zambezi National Park in Zambia. Photo courtesy of Anabezi Camp.

 Our Favorite Places to Canoe & Kayak in Africa

-Here, we offer some of our favorite canoeing and kayaking spots in Africa to inspire your travel planning.
-We’ve grouped them by country, in alphabetical order from Botswana to Zimbabwe.
-Whether you’re an experienced paddler or a newbie, traveling by water is an incomparable way to see Africa!
+Here, we offer some of our favorite canoeing and kayaking spots in Africa.
+We’ve grouped them by country, in alphabetical order.
+Whether you’re a seasoned paddler or a newbie, traveling by water is a unique way to experience Africa!

 Explore the Botswana’s Okavango Delta in a mokoro canoe.
 Photo by Philip Milne.